-Hurst Hill 52% correct Nat 64% 6.
-Increase the opportunities for children to take part in enrichment and enhancement activities - both in school and Children will be able to relate to real life contexts.
-They will have a greater understanding of the wider curriculum and will be able to refer to such experiences Animal visited twice Now press play used half termly by all classes.
-Trip to BC Museum Trip to Baggeridge Trip to the Sycamore Centre Visits from The Mayor/Olympic athletes.
+Paper 3 Hurst Hill 52% correct Nat 64% 6.
+Increase the opportunities for children to take part in enrichment and enhancement activities - both in school and externally.
+Children will be able to relate to real life contexts.
+They will have a greater understanding of the wider curriculum and will be able to refer to such experiences through oracy and in their writing.
+Writing attainment will increase Animal visited twice Now press play used half termly by all classes.
+Trip to BC Museum Trip to Baggeridge Trip to the Sycamore Centre Visits from: The Mayor Olympic athletes.
+Inspire sessions for all classes All events were used as motivation and engagement in writing.
 Continuation of external trips supported pupils wider experiences and cultural capital.
 Now Press Play mapped into the History and the English experience day curriculum.
 Baggeridge park attended.
 BC Museum The Sycamore center.
 Ashend children's farm Planetarium Humph Historys Great Fire of London - Enginuity Animal twice Egyptian Wild Zoo Think tank Timezone - 6 visits across the year.
-Drama Hut Olympic atheletes Natwest Bank PLC Loudmouth Drama externally. through oracy and in their writing.
-Writing attainment will increase Inspire sessions for all classes All events were used as motivation and engagement in writing.
+Drama Hut Olympic athletes Natwest Bank PLC Loudmouth Drama